About

 Article Processing Charge

 Spirituality Studies publishes all articles under the open access policy.
-To provide free online access to readers worldwide and to cover publishing costs, an Article Processing Charge (APC) of 250 EUR is applied to papers accepted after successful peer review.
-The APC is executed one-time by authors of accepted papers, specifically those whose projects are funded by grants, and is solely administered to cover the costs of graphic design, copyediting, typesetting, archiving, digital publication production, and journal management.
-Waivers from the APC may be granted at the discretion of the publisher.
-There are no submission fees, nor charges for rejected papers.
+In order to provide free online access to readers worldwide and to cover publishing costs, an Article Processing Charge (APC) of 250 EUR is applied to accepted papers after successful peer review.
+The APC is a one-time charge levied on authors of accepted papers, especially those whose projects are funded by grants, and is administered solely to cover the costs of graphic design, copyediting, typesetting, archiving, digital publication production, and journal management.
+Waivers of the APC may be granted at the publisher’s discretion.
+There are no submission fees or rejection fees.

 Editorial Team

-The Editorial Team of renowned experts on spirituality from around the globe is a management body of the Spirituality Studies Journal and guarantees its overall quality.
+The Editorial Team, composed of renowned experts in spirituality from around the globe, is the governing body of Spirituality Studies and guarantees its overall quality.

 Team